Oracle Database

 SYSDBA

-privilege, this privilege will surely be used in Entitle. - Only users that have the
+privilege, this privilege will surely be used in Entitle. - Only users who have the

 SYSDBA